MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/chemical.md

     eq.denudation .* (1 - (λ ./ -water_depth) .* (1 - exp.(water_depth ./ λ))) * u"m/Myr"
 end
 ```
-The dedudation rate calculated in this function for varying temperature and water depth is plotted here:
+The dedudation rates calculated from this function for varying temperature and water depth are plotted here:

 ![Dissolution as function of temperature and water depth](../fig/DissolutionExample.png)